wordijp/batcall/README.md

 # What is it?

-At the command prompt, the bat file can be executed without an extension by defining the environment variable PATHEXE.
+At the command prompt, the bat or cmd file can be executed without an extension by defining the environment variable PATHEXE.

 ```bat
 > SET PATHEXT